StatsugiriLabs/PsReplayDownloader/README.md

     <img src="./images/readme/readme_1.png " width=50% height=50%>

-2. Select the replays to download by toggling the checkbox beside the replay.
-If the checkboxes do not appear, please refresh the webpage and try again.
+2. Select the replays to download by toggling the checkbox beside the replay. *If the checkboxes do not appear, please refresh the webpage or try searching your username again in the extension.*

     <img src="./images/readme/readme_2.png " width=50% height=50%>